 Spouses of U.S. citizens, who have been married and living with the citizen for the last three years, can apply to naturalize after three, rather than five years with a green card.

-And battered spouses who got their green cards based on marriage to a U.S. citizen, but who filed independently (using Form I-360) due to the abuse, can also use this three-year exception.
+And battered spouses who got their green cards based on marriage to a U.S. citizen, but who filed independently based on a law called VAWA (using Form I-360) due to the abuse, can also use this three-year exception.

 U.S. military personnel and their spouses (or widows and widowers) can also make use of various exceptions.
 For example, those who have served honorably for one year and got an honorable discharge can apply to naturalize without waiting beyond the date they get their green card—but must apply within six months of discharge.
 And people who served in certain conflicts (including all the major wars in the last century) can apply for U.S. citizenship even without getting a green card first.